Statement of Objects

 12. All powers of the Association may be exercised by the Executive Committee, but the members in General Meeting may restrict the Executive Committee in the exercise of a particular power.

-13. The Executive Committee consists of the President, Vice President, Secretary, Treasurer, Postgraduate portfolio leader and up to four portfolio leaders (with the specific portfolios determined by the Executive Committee in advance of the election) as voting members, and the Immediate Past President, and one representative of the editorial team for each of TASA’s publications as non-voting ex officio members of the Executive Committee.
+13. The Executive Committee consists of the President, Vice President, Secretary, Treasurer, Postgraduate portfolio leader and up to four portfolio leaders (with the specific portfolios determined by the Executive Committee in advance of the election) as voting members, and the Immediate Past President (who also serves as Returning Officer), and one representative of the editorial team for each of TASA’s publications as non-voting ex officio members of the Executive Committee.

 Election of Executive Committee